marcoagpinto/aoo-mozilla-en-dict/README.md

 In some cases, we will have to start from a long-time gone position, the last known clean text version of the dictionary.

-Modifying, updating and maintaining a dictionary is a hard important task for current and future generations.
+Modifying, updating and maintaining a dictionary is a hard, important task for current and future generations.

 The dictionaries here are the most recent versions available, and this repository makes it easier for developers to find all in one place and take the .AFF and .DIC files to use them in projects with proofing — or spellchecking — functionalities.